 - cramping or pressure in the lower abdomen or lower back

-- drink cranberry juice everyday
+- drink cranberry juice daily

 - urinate as soon as you feel the need